hansl/angularjs-loader/README.md

 # ToDo

 1. Minification pre-step.
 Having a script that takes all `angular.module()` calls and merge the scripts into a single file (or multiple).

-2. Better `angular.requires()` for scripts that aren't Angular modules.

 # Suggestions / Questions / Praises